1. What is docetaxel?

 Before surgery

-When chemotherapy is given before surgery it’s called primary or neo-adjuvant chemotherapy.
+When you have chemotherapy before surgery, it’s called primary or neo-adjuvant chemotherapy.

 After surgery

-When chemotherapy is given after surgery it is called adjuvant therapy.
+When chemotherapy is given after surgery, it’s called adjuvant therapy.

 Breast cancer that has spread

-- Spread to the tissues and lymph nodes around the chest, neck and under the breastbone (known as regional recurrence or locally advanced breast cancer)
+- Spread to the chest wall or skin of the breast, or the lymph nodes around the chest, neck and under the breastbone (known as regional recurrence or locally advanced breast cancer)

 - Spread to other parts of the body (secondary breast cancer)